Skip to content

 How to get the UID?

-The XDG_RUNTIME_DIR variables requires a UID, this UID is the unique ID of the current user which will run the docker compose or podman-compose command.
+The XDG_RUNTIME_DIR variable requires a UID.
+This UID is the unique ID of the current user who will run the docker compose or podman-compose command.

 echo $UID